sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

       exporters: [prometheusremotewrite/your-server,logging] # <-- added logging
 ```

-Restart the _Collector_ for the configuration to be taken into account.
+Restart the _Collector_ for the new settings to be taken into account.

-The `logging` exporter acts as a regular exporter (like the Prometheus exporter, for example) and outputs all metrics going through the pipeline.
-Details about the metric name, its labels and value is displayed in **logs/otelcol-\\${timestamp}.log**.
-This allows you to verify that the accuracy of the collected metrics before being sent to the receiving framework, and that the configured processors did not alter the data.
+The metric name, its labels and value are listed in the **logs/otelcol-\\${timestamp}.log** file.

-Do not leave the `logging` exporter enabled for too long as its output is verbose and may affect the overall performance of _Collector_ while filling up your file system.
+> **Important**: Disable the `logging` exporter when unused as its operation may affect the overall performance of the _Collector_ and fill your file system.

-If you are monitoring a large number of systems with one _Collector_, you may get overwhelmed by the quantity of data in the logs.
-Do not hesitate to configure the `filter` processor to keep only certain metrics in the output as in the example below:
+### Reducing the amount of information logged

+To reduce the amount of information logged, you can configure the `filter` processor to only log metrics of specific hosts.
+In the example below, we configured the `filter/keep1HostOnly` processor to only log information about systems whose hostname contains `my-server.big-corp.com`:

 ```yaml
 processors: